jlesage/docker-baseimage-gui/README.md

 #### Availability

-Since public environment variables are defined during the creation of the container, they are always available, to all your scripts and services.
+Since public environment variables are defined during the creation of the container, they are always available to all your scripts and services, as soon as the container starts.

-For internal environment variables, keep in mind that they need to be loaded first during the startup of the container before being available.
+For internal environment variables, they first need to be loaded during the startup of the container before they can be used.
 Since this is done before running init scripts and services, availability should not be an issue.

 #### Docker Secrets